Northern four-eyed opossum: Description

 These species are relatively light-furred for a Philander, with gray colors throughout the back, neck, base of the tail, and outer side of the limbs.
 The head can have some gray colors but tends to be darker, closer to black.
+The possum has two black eyes, despite its common name.
 The undersides are a yellowish color, extending onto the bottom of the jaw, the cheeks, and in front of the ears.
-It has two similarly yellowish-creamy-colored spots above each eye.
+It has two similarly yellowish-creamy-colored spots above each eye, giving it the name "four-eyed opossum".
 The tail is hairless and black for roughly the basal half its length, and white for the distal half.
 The feet are pink.
 When compared to P. melanurus, the closest species genetically and geographically, it tends to be lighter and have more white on the tail.

 This species ranges from 475 mm to 627 mm, with the tail making up 240 mm to 315 mm of this length.

 Range

 This species is currently known only from Belize, El Salvador, and southern Mexico, but is almost certainly also in Guatemala.
 It may also occur in Honduras, Nicaragua, and Costa Rica but more surveying is needed in these regions.
 As of 2024, no research has been done to find the range border of this species and Philander melanurus, but data from the citizen science website iNaturalist indicates it is around the Nicaragua-Costa Rica border.
 The holotype is from the city of Orizaba in the Mexican state of Veracruz.
 It is the northernmost member of the genus Philander.